 What am I doing to trigger his paranoia?
 I’m so lost in the fog of confusion and terror, I don’t realise I’m accepting more crap as the new normal.
 So I’ve become an expert at making lemonade out of mouldy lemons.
 All you need are some preservatives and colouring, right?

 It’s 3am on one of the scariest nights of my life.
 He’s drunk, yelling, and dragging me out of bed.
-My wallet and keys have been confiscated, but I still flee, whilst he sends menacing voicemails.
-I’m deciding to sleep at the front door of my friend’s building, but she wakes up.
-She tells me she’s been watching out for me, because she’s seen his behaviour, and knew this day would come.
+My wallet and keys have been confiscated, but I flee, ignoring his menacing voicemails.
+My friend replies me.
+She tells me she’s been watching out for me, because she’s seen his behaviour.

-For the first time, I realise I’m not crazy or sensitive, unlike what he tells me— “It’s episodic, I’ve forgotten about it in the morning but you choose to remember it.”
-I keep thinking my trauma is my own fault— how is it that the standards of compassion and clarity for my clients don’t apply to me?
+For the first time, I realise I’m not crazy, unlike what he tells me— “It’s episodic, I’ve forgotten about it in the morning but you choose to remember it.”
+I keep thinking my trauma is my fault— how is it that the standards of compassion and clarity for my clients don’t apply to me?

 I make a deal with myself that I’ll tolerate the nonsense as long as I protect myself.
 After all, he vacillates between “I’m sorry, I need to stop” and “You’re a snob, you’ve changed”, and I greedily gobble up the mere words of the first.
 I’m exhausted too, and those old stories of abandonment he tells me tugs at my heart.
 I feel more responsible for his wellbeing than my own.